 With Facebook Live and Instagram stories, however, it couldn’t be easier to hit the record button and share what you have to offer with the world!
 And because what we do is so visual, there are a ton of content ideas that we can share on a daily basis.

 If you want to start doing more video in your business, learn more about my Video For Profits course here.
 Don’t wait any longer to start doing video, just pull the trigger and do it!

 Physical promotional materials are perfect to pass onto with trades, suppliers, friends, neighbours and clients.
 See here for the brochure that I created to showcase my services and learn how I use it in my business to attract new clients.

 6. Build your reviews

 Ask your happy clients for a testimonial after the project is finished.
-Businesses are successful because of referrals, and this kind of industry is no different.
+Businesses are often successful because of repeat business and referrals, and our interior design industry is no different.

 I ask for my testimonials through Houzz to keep them all in one place.
 I get most of my business from Houzz, so it only makes sense to have everything centrally located.

 I appreciate that this platform is not very well liked in our industry, so you will need to consider which platform you wish to align your business with and where you end up getting most of your online traffic to your website from.
 You will always want to add them to a testimonials page on your website, as reviews are a BIG DEAL to consumers.